FISHARMNIC/CodingLang/README.md

 QEMU should pop up and present you with the grub bootloader.
 From there, click enter when you see the multiboot menu.
 When you're done, exit the program through the terminal (`ctrl + c`) or click the `x` on the QEMU window.

 ### How do I Write my Own Code?
 The file `program.txt` in the folder `JScompiler` holds your code.
 When executing, the last parameter (the file) can be changed to whatever file you want.
-Go ahead and check out `example_programs.txt` in the `JScompiler` folder to see some samples!
+Go ahead and check out `/JScompiler/example_programs.txt` to see some samples!
+For more complex programs, check out `/full_programs`.

 # Documentation
 ---